Bucha massacre: In the city

 According to Mayor Fedoruk, the greatest number of killings by Russian forces were in the Yablonska, Sklozavodska, and Lisova Bucha parts of Bucha, and especially on Yablunska and Vokzalna streets.
 Fedoruk said that at least 280 individuals from the city had to be buried in mass graves.
 Local residents had to bury another 57 bodies in another mass grave.
 Serhiy Kaplishny, a local coroner who fled but returned, said that as of 3 April his team had collected more than 100 bodies during and after the fighting (including deaths of soldiers and deaths from natural causes).
 Kaplishny said that before leaving, he had hired a backhoe operator to dig a mass grave near the church, as the morgue was unable to refrigerate bodies due to the lack of electricity, and "It was a horror".
 He also said that since returning, he had picked up 13 bodies of civilians who had had their arms tied and been shot at close range.
 As of 4 April, the exact number of people killed was still unknown.
 Fedoruk said at least 300 people had been found dead in the immediate aftermath of the massacre.
 In an interview with Reuters, deputy mayor Taras Shapravskyi said 50 of the victims had been extrajudicially executed.
 The figure of 300 was later revised to 403 on 12 April.

 Defence Minister Oleksii Reznikov said, "In Bucha alone the death toll is already higher than in Vukovar", referring to the killing of hundreds of Croat civilians and prisoners of war during the Croatian War of Independence.
 On 13 April 2022, BBC News posted an article saying "at least 500 dead have been found since the Russians left" Bucha.
 On 29 June the UN High Commissioner for Human Rights documented the unlawful killings, including summary executions, of at least 50 civilians in Bucha.
 In December 2022, that number was increased to at least 73, with an additional 105 deaths being investigated.
 In mid-summer 2022, a memorial wall of residents died during Russian occupation was opened in Bucha with 501 names on it.
-On 8 August 2022, officials released a count of civilian deaths in the town of Bucha alone: 458 bodies—419 with signs of shooting, torture, or violent trauma—and 39 of apparently natural causes but being scrutinized for their relationship to the Russian occupation.
+On 8 August 2022, officials released a count of civilian deaths in the town of Bucha alone: 458 bodies—419 with signs of shooting, torture, or violent trauma—and 39 of apparently natural causes but being scrutinised for their relationship to the Russian occupation.
 366 were male, 86 female, and five of indiscernible gender due to their condition.
 Nine were children.
 50 bodies remained unidentified, along with body parts and ash.